ruitaiS/rockpaperscissors/README.md

-Rock Paper Scissors game I made as part of the Odin Project.
+This is a Rock-Paper-Scissors game I made as part of the Odin Project.

-The original color scheme I picked out was absolutely disgusting.
-I really need to thank my friend Penelope for picking out a different one for me - it completely changed the personality of the game and everything else just sort of fell into place after that.
+The biggest takeaway I had from this was how much the color palette can change the tone of a webpage.
+The original color scheme was atrocious.
+I really need to thank my friend Penelope for picking out a different one for me - it instantly gave the game a much more playful personality, and everything else just sort of fell into place after that.

 Credits: